BDC Hamburger Icon

 Another aspect regarding biometric security relates to how small businesses handle that sensitive information.
 While biometric info can verify a user through multifactor authentication, it’s important for small businesses to store this information safely and securely.

-To address this growing concern, Congress drafted the National Biometric Information Privacy Act of 2020.
+To address growing concerns about biometrics and data security, Congress drafted the National Biometric Information Privacy Act of 2020.
 The Act details the legal requirements and policy specifications for companies and other private entities seeking biometric information, including retention schedules and guidelines for destroying the biometric data either once the data has served its original purpose or one year after a customer’s last interaction with the company, whichever comes first.

 The Act defines biometric information — or biometric identifiers — as any of the following: